100 percent injury compensation in Scotland: your guide

 TL;DR:

 100 percent injury compensation is defined as recovering the full legal value of your personal injury claim in Scotland, covering every penny of damages you are entitled to under the law.
 The industry term for this is “full damages recovery,” encompassing both general damages for pain and suffering and special damages for financial losses.
 If you were injured in a road traffic accident and were not at fault, Scotland Claims Injury Lawyers takes nothing from your compensation.
-For more serious injuries such as slips, trips, or accidents at work, the maximum deduction is 15%, compared with 20–25% charged by most large solicitor firms.
+For all other injuries such as slips, trips, or accidents at work, Scotland Claims Injury Lawyers also deducts no success fee, meaning clients keep 100% of their compensation - compared with up to 20% including VAT charged by most large firms.
 Understanding this distinction is the first step to protecting what you are owed.

 What does 100 percent injury compensation actually mean?